-The grade point values for Advanced Placement (AP), International Baccalaureate (IB) and approved honor courses shall be one point greater than for regular courses with the exception that an F shall still be worth 0 points.
+The grade point values for Advanced Placement (AP), International Baccalaureate (IB) and approved honor courses shall be one (1) point greater than for regular courses with the exception that an F shall still be worth zero (0) points.

-The final grades of students who transfer in for part of a semester will be determined by blending the grades earned in the District with those earned outside the District.
-Each final grade will be the sum of the percentage of days in the grading period transferred from outside the District times the transferred grade from outside the District plus the percentage of days in the grading period while in the District times the grade earned in the District.
+The final grades of students who transfer in for part of a semester will be determined by blending the grades earned in the district with those earned outside the district.